-The BEMP will provide full details on monitoring methodology and reporting back timescales of relevance to the LBS Biodiversity Team, who will be monitoring results.
+The submitted information to fulfil the BGP will provide full details on all necessary management (including ongoing responsibility) and the proposed monitoring methodology and reporting back timescales of relevance to the LBS Biodiversity Team, who will be monitoring results.
 The monitoring will provide any necessary recommendations / modifications to ensure the habitats are in the appropriate condition.

-It is highly likely a Phase 1 botanical survey with DAFOR will be required to inform monitoring.
-This will also incorporate a Condition Assessment methodology2, for all sites that have been evaluated through a BNG assessment.
+It is highly likely a Phase 1 botanical survey using UKHab with DAFOR will be required to inform monitoring.
+This will also incorporate a Condition Assessment for each applicable habitat, for all sites that are subject to mandatory BNG.